GrahamCampbell/Laravel-TestBench/README.md

 Please check the system requirements before installing Laravel TestBench.

-To get the latest version of Laravel TestBench, simply require it in your `composer.json` file.
+To get the latest version of Laravel TestBench, simply require `"graham-campbell/testbench": "0.2.*@alpha"` in your `composer.json` file.

-`"graham-campbell/testbench": "*"`

 For the time being, you will also need to add this to your `composer.json` too.